Cantaloupe melon aftertaste.

 Cantaloupe Pawpaw Description

-Excellent quality, 325 gram, round fruits with few seeds, great flavour with a cantaloup flavour.
-More cold hardy than the average asimina triloba early ripening and proven in UK climates!
+Cantaloupe Pawpaw is of excellent quality, 325 gram, round fruits with few seeds, great flavour with a cantaloup flavour.
+More cold hardy than the average Asimina Triloba early ripening and proven in UK climates!
 Considered not only one of the best cultivars in general but also has good potential for developing other early-ripening, cold-hardy and resilient northern cultivars.
 Fruit texture and flavour is excellent, smooth, buttery and sweet.
+Others worth looking at are Marshmallow Pawpaws, Honeydew Pawpaws, and Tropical Treat Pawpaws.

 Pollination: Other freestone pawpaw or any other grafted or seedling pawpaw tree will pollinate.
 For good pollination, plant trees 8-15 ft away from each other only.
 Pawpaws are not male and female, but rather have “male and female” flower parts on each flower.
 Every tree is capable of bearing fruit if pollinated well with pollen from another genetically different pawpaw tree.
 Hand pollination results in heaviest fruit set.